 Specially religion.
 The same religions that did not know basic things like world was round and we were not centre of the universe.
 How easily they go about promising heaven and hell.
 Its surprising how hard to believe and flimsy religious tenets are defended so violently by even more crazy believers.
 How easy it is to exploit the vanity of the masses in the name of religion.
 Just make them believe, their god is the special one and that they are the god’s chosen one.
 Its enough to bring out the devil in them…

 “Generation who refuse to grow up: No mortgage.
 No marriage.
 No children.
 No career plan.
 The other day I had lunch with my father, who was in London on business.
-He took me to his favourite pub and somewhere between the tomato soup and …
+He took me to his …